LiberTEM/LiberTEM/docs/publications/udfpaper/udfpaper.rst

 combination of quality, robustness and performance in comparison to Hough transforms and TODO in preliminary tests with real-world CBED patterns.

 The performance of cross-correlation-based refinement can be boosted by a number of optimizations:

+  since the shifts are usually small.
 * Use fast correlation based on fast Fourier transforms and the correlation theorem TODO reference.
 * Re-use the Fourier transform of the template.
-* Limit the correlation to tight regions around the approximate peak positions in signal space since strain only leads to small shifts.
+* Limit the correlation to tight regions around the peak position from an averaged frame since strain only leads to small peak shifts.
 * Limit the analysis to tight regions of interest in the navigation space.
 * Use optimized FFT implementations and ensure an optimal input data layout for that implementation.